justinleetyler/justinleetyler.github.io/catalog.md

 781.66 PRE -- Presley, Elvis. -- Elvis' Golden Records. -- New York, N.Y: RCA Victor, 1985. -- on 1 external hard drive. -- Title from Compact Disk.

 781 PRI -- Pritchard, Paul. -- The way forward. -- [KPM, c1996]. -- on 1 external hard drive. -- Title from Amazon.com.

-324 PRO -- Proceedings and ordinances of the Privy Council of England.
-Volume VII. / edited by Sir Harris Nicholas. -- [Great Britain] : The Commissioners of the Public Records of the Kingdom, 1837. -- on 1 external hard drive. -- File name: (9041.pdf) -- DBID 9041

 808.06692 PRO -- Progoff, Ira. -- At a journal workshop. -- Jeremy P. Tarcher, c1975, 1992. -- x, 422 p. -- ISBN 0874776384.
 > Ch.
 5: Twilight Imagery and Life Correlation. -s -- Ch.
 6: Daily Log: 'keep a current basis with the movement of our lives' -- Basically, diary writing. -- Two types: Recapitulation, and current recording. -s